ALuxsananun/FindColor_Document/README.md

 > \- The system requires an internet connection
 >
-> \- The system supports uploading or inserting only an image from the
+> \- The system supports taking a picture, uploading, or inserting only
-> device.
+> an image from the device.
 >
-> \- The color of each cosmetics product category is compared to color
+> \- Season color tone of each product color shade is based on OpenAI
-> tones based on season in personal color criteria.
+> analysis.
 >
 > \- The data collected from five cosmetics brands, including Cathy
 > Doll, 4U2 Cosmetics, 2P Original Cosmetics, Sasi, and Laka.